Read the One King's Impact Fund Guidance Document

 Funding cannot be used to fund business as usual activities nor permanent roles.
 Temporary hires – including through King’s Talent Bank – who are working on the delivery of contained projects are acceptable, and the fund can also be used to extend FTEs of temporary/part-time staff members to allow them to dedicate time to the funded projects.

 Yes, cross-university partnerships are eligible for OKIF.
+Other universities are eligible as an external partner.
 Funding for a university partner may be requested for consideration but may not be approved.
-If this would be a directly allocated cost (i.e. permanent academic time) it would be ineligible, as directly allocated costs at King’s are ineligible.
+A directly allocated cost (i.e. permanent academic time) would be ineligible, as directly allocated costs at King’s are ineligible.

 The fund will support DI (Directly Incurred) costs only.